 We worry about our standing with others, creating insecurities.
 We protect against the feelings through blind spots where we overlook reality and miss opportunities to grow.

 Oh, those darn insecurities.
 Many emerge from childhood blind to essential realities to operate smoothly in this chaotic world.
 It’s not that we had terrible childhoods (too many do).
 Many struggling adults grew up in loving homes with caring, concerned parents, but for whatever reason, emerge into adulthood with a collection of life-narrowing insecurities.
 Perhaps insecurities naturally flow from the dependence of childhood—we all began as an organism incapable of survival without parental protection.
-During our most formable years, our health, survival and well-being was in the hands of others. #psychology #bias #insecurity #wellness #flourishinglife Here we are adults, making a living, starting families of our own, and still reacting to our collection of insecurities, feeling shame triggered by the simplest interactions.
-Childhood insecurities are not fixed in intensity, they constantly change with time.
-They grow and diminish, some may even be discarded.
+During our most formable years, our health, survival and well-being was in the hands of others. #psychology #bias #insecurity #wellness #flourishinglife Here we are adults, making a living, starting families, and still reacting to silly fears of insufficiency, whacked by shame that is triggered by the simplest interactions.
+Childhood insecurities are not fixed in intensity, they vary over time.
+They grow and diminish; some fears may even be discarded.
 Yet, for the most part, we must constructively live with the little monsters.
 In our society, confidence and strength signify power and health; admitting insecurity almost is repulsive, inviting scorn from others who likely hide their own stash of insecurities.
 Insecurities are the ultimate “elephant in the room.”
-If we believe insecurities signal weakness, we don’t easily accept them—we will bury, deny and justify, rather than accept the reality of our frailties.
+If we believe insecurities signal weakness, we don’t easily accept them—we bury, deny and justify, rather than accept the reality of our frailties.